mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/essential/index.md

 ![DKP Essential Diagram](/dkp/kommander/2.2/img/dkpessentialdiagram.png)

-DKP Essential is a FIPS-compliant, self-managed single cluster Kubernetes solution that gives you a feature-rich, easy-to-deploy, and easy-to-manage entry-level cloud container platform.
+DKP Essential is a self-managed single cluster Kubernetes solution that gives you a feature-rich, easy-to-deploy, and easy-to-manage entry-level cloud container platform.
 The DKP Essential license gives the user access to the entire Konvoy cluster environment, and to the Kommander platform application manager.

 ## Compatible infrastructure

 DKP Essential operates across a range of cloud, on-premise, edge, and air-gapped infrastructures and has support for various OSs, including immutable OSs.
 See [Supported Operating Systems][supported] for a full list of compatible infrastructure.

 For the basics on standing up a DKP Essential cluster in one of the listed environments of your choice, see [Choose Infrastructure][choose-infrastructure].

-<p class="message--note"><strong> NOTE:</strong> Infrastructure options are dependent upon license type.
-Some infrastructure deployment options listed within the corresponding link above may not be available for DKP Essential users.
-For an expanded list of supported infrastructure, see <a href="/dkp/kommander/2.2/licensing/enterprise/">DKP Enterprise</a>.</p>

 ## Platform applications